Sustainable Agriculture Institute

 - Present important documents to review (Employee Handbook, previous reports, etc.).
 This paperwork must be kept at a bare minimum so as not to overwhelm our new hire.

 - Give short presentations so our employees can become familiar with our mission, procedures, values, and policies.

 Our new hire’s first week on the job

 The first few days our new hire spends in our company are important to help them settle in.
 So, we advise their manager to:

-- Assist our new hire in building a communication network (who to contact for what, who to report to etc.)
+- Assist our new hire in building a communication network (who to contact for what, who to report to, etc.)

 - Ease employees into their new position by assigning simple but meaningful work from the start.
-Our employee should not have to deal with urgent work or duties not involved in their job description during their first days.
+Our employees should not have to deal with urgent work or duties not involved in their job description during their first days.

 - Arrange for our new hire to shadow colleagues during their work so they can get hands-on experience on how things are done.

 - Schedule lunch or breaks so our new hire can socialize.